sergiokopplin/indigo/_posts/2016-09-26-neutron-trunks.markdown

 ## Configuration changes

-If you're not using OpenStack-Ansible to manage your environment, you'll want to make the following change to the `neutron.conf` file on the host(s) running the Neutron API and restart the `neutron-server` service:
+If you're not using OpenStack-Ansible to manage your environment, you'll want to add the `trunk` service plugin to the existing list of service plugins in the `neutron.conf` file on the host(s) running the Neutron API and restart the `neutron-server` service:

 ```
 [neutron.conf]